Q: How do I register for the race?

 Q: What’s the weather for the race like?

 A: The Grand Traverse is a backcountry ski race that takes place at altitudes above 9,000′.
 Racers should expect highly variable temperatures ranging from daytime highs of 40°F to nighttime lows of -20°F. Past races have taken place during both heavy snowfall and clear skies.
 Be prepared for these weather extremes!
 Note: the race can be canceled or the course changed due to weather conditions or snow safety concerns.
-Racers must attend the mandatory racers meeting on Friday March 30 at 1:00 PM to get the final course route.
-The weather forecast and safety procedures will also be discussed at the Mandatory Racer Meeting the day of the race.
+The final course route, weather forecast and safety procedures will also be discussed at the Mandatory Racer Meeting the day of the race.

 Q: Can my family track my progress on line?